 Kazakhstan's claims against Argentem are entirely predicated on the issue adjudicated before the Swedish, Dutch, D.C. and other Courts: whether the Statis committed fraud in procuring the Award.
 Having failed in its efforts to vacate the Award in Sweden or block its confirmation in the U.S., Kazakhstan is now relitigating those fraud allegations with a new twist: Kazakhstan is suing Argentem for allegedly "conspiring" with the Statis in connection with the Statis' alleged fraud in procuring the Award and "aiding and abetting" that alleged fraud.
-Am.
-Compl. ¶ 12.
-Specifically, Kazakhstan alleges that Argentem somehow "discovered the Statis' fraudulent scheme" to steal the Noteholders' money "in or about 2011," id. ¶ 30, and then "join[ed] and support[ed]" the Statis' scheme.
-Id. ¶ 37.
+Compl. ¶ 14.
+Specifically, Kazakhstan alleges that Mr. Chapman somehow "discovered the Statis' fraudulent scheme" to steal the Noteholders' money "in or about 2011," id. ¶ 30, and then "join[ed] and support[ed]" the Statis' scheme.
+Id. ¶ 34.
 Argentem supposedly manifested this "support" by remaining in contact with the Statis and "work[ing] with the Statis to provide funding and to create [the] legal strategy" for the Enforcement Actions, and thereby "entered into a civil conspiracy to commit fraud" and "aided and abetted the Statis' wrongful activities."
-Id. ¶¶ 150-61, 191.
+Id. ¶ 213.
 Kazakhstan further alleges that Argentem "knowingly joined a conspiracy" amongst the Statis to "steal monies" from the Noteholders and Kazakhstan through "unlawful means" under English law.
-Id. ¶¶ 259-67, 293-98.
+Id. ¶¶ 326, 360.

-At no point in the Amended Complaint does Kazakhstan allege that Argentem committed any fraud or that Argentem played a role in procuring the Award.
+Despite having more than three weeks with Argentem's initial motion to dismiss, Kazakhstan's Second Amended Complaint fails to shore up its deficient fraud claims, merely adding additional claims against the Statis.
+At no point in the Second Amended Complaint's 700 pages does Kazakhstan allege that Argentem committed any fraud or that Argentem played a role in procuring the Award.
 Id.
-Notably, Kazakhstan does not allege that Argentem was involved with submitting allegedly false evidence to the SCC tribunal.
+Most notably, Kazakhstan does not allege that Argentem was involved with submitting allegedly false evidence to the SCC tribunal.